pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 ```
 /rfanfs/pnl-zorro/software/Slicer-4.8.1/Slicer &
 ```
 The ampersand (&) allows you to open Slicer in a separate window, so that you can continue to use your terminal.
 If you forget to run Slicer without an ampersand at the end, you can pause it by going back into the terminal and pressing **ctrl+z**, then type `bg` to put it in the background.
-You can also type **ctrl+shift+t**.
+If you want to kill any process running in the background like this, you will need to bring it back into the foreground with `fg`, and then you can type **ctrl+c** as usual.
+You can also type **ctrl+shift+t** to open a new tab if you don't want to deal with background/foreground issues.

 Note that it may take a while for Slicer to load.

 * To open your sample file go to **File** > **Add Data** > **Choose Files to Add** and then open `sample_T1-xc.nii.gz` in the `/rfanfs/pnl-zorro/home/<yourdirectory>/PipelineTraining/strct` directory.